FIT2082/28244699_RESEARCH_NOTEBOOK/week9.md

 time Jason and I decided that it would be best if I worked with Jason on the development till end of week 10 then I would branch off to work more on the final paper and the poster.

+Jason and I decided that that the mesh was sufficiently clean enough to use and continued to work with it as it was

 ## Meeting

 During this meeting there was not a lot to be discussed the bulk of the meeting was spent checking up on the progress